Neva Haites: Career

-Haites is a Professor in Medical Genetics and the Head of College at the University of Aberdeen, College of Life Sciences and Medicine.
-In 2004, she was appointed as Vice Principal of the University of Aberdeen, representing the first female at the University to hold that position.
+Haites is a professor of medical genetics and the Head of College at the University of Aberdeen, College of Life Sciences and Medicine.
+In 2004, she was appointed as Vice Principal of the University of Aberdeen, making her the first woman to hold that position.
 She is also a member of the Human Fertilisation and Embryology Authority (HFEA), a Government Advisory Committee member of the Committee on Medical Aspects of Radiation in the Environment (COMARE), and a Biomedical and Therapeutic Committee member of the Chief Scientist Office (CSO) of the Scottish Office.

 Haites was awarded an Order of the British Empire (OBE) for services to Medicine during the 2006 New Year Honours, elected Fellow of the Academy of Medical Sciences (FMedSci) in 2000, elected Fellow of the Royal Society of Edinburgh (FRSE) in 2010, and has gained fellowships with the Royal College of Physicians (FRCP) and the Royal College of Pathologists (FRCP).

 Haites is Vice-President for Life Sciences of the Royal Society of Edinburgh.